 Who is eligible?
 Anyone with high blood pressure, diabetes, cholesterol and/or another chronic disease that may be helped with diet.
 Additionally, anyone who is overweight and at high risk of the above conditions is welcome!

 When is the class?
 Please check with Sandra Santillan for the next class.
 The class is generally offered three times per year, spring, summer and fall.

 What is the class structure?
 This is a 6-week hands-on class that will give you tools from day 1 to start changing your diet.
-Each week we cook a meal and eat together as a class.
+Each week we provide you with a whole-foods plant-based meal with recipes for each dish you try.
 We ask you to develop personal goals and share back the following week on your progress.
 Each week we discuss the research behind eating whole-foods plant-based and give you tips on how to make the changes.
 We also take a supermarket tour in week 2.